xvoidee/nvi/README.md

 * lightweight and out-of-the-box install
 * but still capable to do many useful things
 # Prereqs
-* supported OS: Ubuntu (tested on Ubuntu 16.04 and 18.04), MacOS
+* supported OS: Ubuntu (tested on Ubuntu 24.04.2)
 * wget
-* you know how to run :q!
+* you know what is behind :q!
-* tinfo5 library
 # Install
 ```
 $ cd ~/Downloads